andreamunafo/deeprl-navigation/README.md

-# Deep RL navigation: Project details
+# Deep RL or how to navigate in a world full of bananas
 Project to solve the Unity Banana Collector Environment using deep reinforcement learning.
 The agent moves and navigates in a large, square banana world and its goal is to collect yellow bananas while avoiding blue ones.